mattmessick/spfx-employee-directory-webpart/README.md

 ![Employee Directory Web Part displayed in SharePoint Workbench](./assets/preview.jpg)

-Web Part built using the SharePoint Framework displaying users in an employee directory.
+SPFX Web Part that uses React and SharePoint Framework React Controls to display an employee directory.

 ### Building the code